Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 ### Support Vector Machine

 When testing Support Vector Machine model, I have adjusted both maximum feature numbers and C parameter since both have a heavy influence in its performance.
-However, in this project, the maximum feature number did not affect the performance significantly while C parameter did.
+However, in this project, the maximum feature number did not affect the performance significantly while the C parameter did.

 <img src="/images/SVM_1gram1.png"  width="430" height="360"> <img src="/images/SVM_1gram3.png"  width="430" height="360">

+The most imposing point in the figure above is the number of true negatives in each plot.
+When the margin was harder, the model classified true negatives more successfully than when the margin is softer.
+However, as a classifier, the model with harder margin is of no use in that its performance is even lower than the base line (63%).
+In the case of softer margin, the model performed slightly better than the base line (70%), but there is no significant difference in terms of performance between SVM and multinomial Native Bayes model.

 ![SVM Ngram](/images/SVM_ngram.png)

+As a further research, I replaced unigram features to bigram/trigram features.
+I also increased the maximum feature number from 1500 to 15000 to make sure that the model uses trigram features, too.
+Discouragingly, even after changing both maximum feature number and linguistic feature, the performance remained almost the same as 69.7%.
+However, when comparing this model to Naive Bayes model, it still shows better performance in classifying true negatives, from which it can be concluded that SVM is a more sophisticated model than Naive Bayes.

 ## Sub-hypothesis 1: the correlation between the k-band and the rating `obnoxious`